THE SKELETON DANCE is a play for all ages (3+) about death. YAY!

 Questions?
 Send us an email at theskeletondancehfx@gmail.com

-This project is possible thanks to the generous support of the Canada Council for the Arts.
+This project is possible thanks to the generous support of the Canada Council for the Arts and Arts Nova Scotia.

 The creation, development, and presentation of The Skeleton Dance has taken place in K’jipuktuk, the ancestral and unceded land of the Mi’kmaq people.